-A lot of the garden will be dormant from the summer heat, but this will not stop weeds from flourishing if they are allowed to flower and go to seed.
+A lot of the garden will be dormant at this time of year, but this will not stop weeds from flourishing if they are allowed to flower and go to seed, especially with the repeated wet and dry periods we are having this year.
 Remember to keep on top of weeding, little and often is key.
-Apply any herbicide to persistent perennial weeds such as bindweed in the early morning or evening to allow it to be absorbed before it is evaporated away by the hot sun.
+Apply any herbicide to persistent perennial weeds such as bindweed on dry days in the early morning or evening to allow it to be absorbed before it is evaporated away by the sun.

 Continue to mow, even if just to remove the flowerheads of weeds to keep them at bay.

 Continue deadheading.
 Dahlias, roses, buddleia, helenium etc can all have their finished flowers removed regularly to encourage the plants to continue producing new flowers.

 It may even be suitable to remove flowerheads from some herbaceous perennials entirely, if flowering is finished, all the way to the bottom of the stem.
 Plants such as Gaura, Knautia, Kniphofia, Echinops, Echinacea, Eryngium (why all the E’s?) will benefit from this treatment.
 Water them after doing so and they will throw up new growth and new flower stems in late summer/early autumn.

 Euphorbias, such as E. amygdaloides and characias, will have finished flowering a long while ago and will benefit from having their flowers removed so that the remaining stems can mature and produce next year’s flowers.
 Prune out spent Euphorbia flowers back to the bottom of the stem to just above where you see new growth being produced.
 Remember to wear gloves at the very least to protect your skin from the toxic sap.